-As it was shown in Figure 3 for the first thousand simulations, we present the average operation-time changing during the task-lists by the best, the worst and the median solution in Figure 5 for the extended range.
+As it was shown in Fig. 3 for the first thousand simulations, we present the average operation-time changing during the task-lists by the best, the worst and the median solution in Fig. 5 for the extended range.

 Figure 5.
-Average operation-time in simulation depending on amount of operations lines are also the same, but the best solution comes from much higher value, so it started from a worse position, but the final value becomes better.
+Average operation-time in simulation depending on amount of operations The three parts are on the same period, the behavior of the lines are also the same, but the best solution comes from much higher value, so it started from a worse position, but the final value becomes better.

-The median line goes in the opposite way, it started from a much better first period, but become the same as in case of the first runs, they different only after the 5^{th} digit: the v value changed from 95.28212 to 95.28211.
-These changes make us sure, we had to make all the 2000 tasks in all task-lists.
+The median line goes in the opposite way, it started from a much better first period, but become the same as in case value changed from 95.28212 to 95.28211.
+These changes 📕 When is it worth to make the calculations for a new make us sure, we had to make all the 2000 tasks in all task-lists.